 95) The Important Relationship Between Climate And Vegetation

 In short, vegetation is influenced by climate, and in return, the climate is influenced by vegetation.
-The two has, in fact, a very dynamic and interdependent relationship.
+The two have, in fact, a very dynamic and interdependent relationship.
 The following paragraphs will put things into perspective.

 Oceans cover two-thirds of the planet's surface.
 Just have a look at the flow of currents and temperature in a specific part of the ocean.
 Then compare that to the average atmospheric conditions prevailing over the same area.
-It will quickly become evident how the one influences the other.
+It will quickly become evident how one influences the other.

-This is not just limited to oceans though.
+This is not just limited to oceans, though.
 The rainforests of Central Africa and South America are also examples of vegetation influencing the climate.
-Often called the "lungs of the planet", they absorb carbon dioxide (a greenhouse gas that contributes to global warming) while releasing oxygen at the same time.
+Often called the "lungs of the planet," they absorb carbon dioxide (a greenhouse gas that contributes to global warming) while releasing oxygen at the same time.
 It plays a huge role in stabilizing the climate.

 Climate has just as strong an influence on vegetation.
 The subzero temperatures in the Arctic Regions make the growth and survival of vegetation impossible.
 Likewise, the extremely high temperatures and dry air over the deserts of Northern Africa and the Arabian Peninsula also renders the existence of any vegetation impossible.